waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Assumption:** All clerks in the Dept. Store are non-essential, providing only flavor text or shop services.
   - **Alternative Hypothesis:** One of the clerks might be a key NPC who gives an item or triggers an event necessary for story progression.
   - **Test to Falsify:** I must speak to every single clerk on every floor to ensure I don't miss any critical dialogue.
+- **Assumption:** The eastern path through the National Park is the only way forward.
+  - **Alternative Hypothesis:** There might be a northern or western path that is also viable.
+Test by systematically exploring other unseen areas after the eastern path is checked.

 # Tool Development & Philosophy